berndmichaely/lib-filesystem-view/README.md

 The `createInstance()` methods optionally take a `Configuration` argument, which can be configured via the `builder()`.
 Most enhanced configuration options then can be provided by passing an implementation of the `UserNodeConfiguration` interface.

 The detailed usage is described in a separate document [USAGE.md](USAGE.md) and the [GitHub Wiki](https://github.com/berndmichaely/lib-filesystem-view/wiki).

-## Current Status

-Early access.

-All functionality of first version implemented and should work.

-Open issues: GUI responsiveness in rare situations, more testing, …